Attending the funeral of a parent should be a straightforward case but if your parent was abusive, attending her funeral is debatable.

 I want to help you not to have any regrets after the funeral of your abusive mother.

-Let’s start here; put aside all the anger you have against your mother for a while.
-That woman who is lying in the coffin right now carried you in her womb for nine months.
+Let’s start here; put aside all the anger you have against your parent for a while.
+That woman who is lying in the coffin carried you in her womb for nine months.

 She felt the weight of carrying you around and she was never ashamed of walking around with a protruding belly because of you.